How to become

 You could do a foundation degree or degree in dental technology approved by the General Dental Council.

-You're likely to need a degree qualification to do advanced dental technology work.
+It's likely you'll need a degree to do advanced dental technology work.

 Entry requirements